VedranaGATech/Project_2_MLB_Stats/README.md

   What data cleaning or transformation was required During the transformation process, we utilized jupyter notebook.
   1. Teams.csv

   insert how it was transformed

   2. Cities.csv

   insert how it was transformed

-  4. Pitching.csv (OR IS THIS ONE PITCHING FINAL?) insert how it was transformed
+  4. Pitching.csv (OR IS THIS ONE PITCHING FINAL?)

+  insert how it was transformed

   6. Batting.csv

-  Insert how it was transformed \n
+  Insert how it was transformed

   8. Payrolls.csv

   Insert how it was transformed "\n"

   10. Salaries.csv

   nsert how it was transformed